MindFlavor/YoctoScheduler-core/README.md

 3. Compile the executable and relative libraries.
 4. [Configure](docs/configuration.md).
 5. Run (for testing purposes you may want to start with the command line program).
-6. *optional* Clone the web frontend (in a separate project right now).
+6. *optional* Clone the web frontend (it's in a separate project right now).
+Once cloned make sure to configure the server files accordingly.

 ## Configuration